Automattic/blaze-ads/readme.txt

 = Requirements =

 * WordPress 6.3 or newer.
-* WooCommerce 7.6 or newer.
+* WooCommerce 7.6 or newer. (optional)
 * Jetpack latest version is recommended.
 * PHP 7.4 or newer is recommended.

 == Installation ==

+#### Using without WooCommerce

+Install Blaze Ads and Jetpack plugin (optional), then go to "Tools -> Advertising" in the WordPress admin menu and follow the instructions there.

+#### Using with WooCommerce

-Install and activate the WooCommerce, Jetpack and Blaze Ads plugins, if you haven't already done so, then go to "Marketing->Blaze Ads" in the WordPress admin menu and follow the instructions there.
+Install and activate the WooCommerce, Blaze Ads plugins and Jetpack (optional), if you haven't already done so, then go to "Marketing->Blaze Ads" in the WordPress admin menu and follow the instructions there.

 == Changelog ==